You may be asked questions about university and student life.

 Examiner: What will you do after finishing your studies?

-Examiner: Is there an increased trend for further education in your country?
+Examiner: Is there an increasing trend for further education in your country?

 Andre: Yes, in the past decade there has been an explosion of those seeking extra qualifications as the jobs market is very competitive.
 Not only are there many more undergraduate places, but the demand for postgraduate studies has also grown, particularly in STEM subjects which is a positive development.